 What it does: Establishes a three-year DDA pilot grant program for family caregivers of Tennesseans with Alzheimer's disease or related dementias who are cared for in a private residence.

-Eligibility: The care recipient must have an Alzheimer's or related dementia diagnosis and need help with at least two ADLs.
-Priority is given to very-low-income then low-income households.
+Eligibility: The care recipient must have an Alzheimer's or related dementia diagnosis and be cared for in a private residence.
+Priority is given to lower-income households.

 What it is not: A tax credit (despite the shared name with Oklahoma's Caring for Caregivers tax credit) and not an hourly caregiver wage.
 It's a reimbursement grant, caregivers must front qualifying expenses and submit documentation.